 #1.
 Speed Is A Top Priority

-Usually a homeowner will sell on a lease with the option to buy because they have a very high mortgage balance and monthly payment.
-This precludes an investor from buying for cash, unless the home owner can write a large check at closing.
+Usually, a homeowner will sell on a lease with the option to buy because they have a very high mortgage balance and monthly payment.
+This precludes an investor from buying for cash unless the homeowner can write a large check at closing.
 If the home has a large mortgage and is being sold by an agent, the owner may be required to come to the closing table with money to pay the cost of sale.
 Many times, the seller may be having trouble making the mortgage payment.
 This is why speed is so critical.
-Proper marketing and deal structuring is essential to putting together a rent-to-own transaction quickly and smoothly.
+Proper marketing and deal structuring are essential to putting together a rent-to-own transaction quickly and smoothly.

 #2.
 Paperwork Must Be Clear And Correct